bluecure/_mild/README.md

 ###Using Gulp:
 1. Install Gulp and plugins: `$ npm install`
-2. Update the hostName variable for Browsersync
+2. Update hostName in the gulpfile.js file
 3. Run gulp: `$ gulp`

 ###Using CodeKit: